mitogen-hq/mitogen/docs/howitworks.rst

 this code is loaded by Python by way of its main script (``__main__`` module), initially the module layout in the slave will be incorrect.

-The first step taken after bootstrap is to rearrange ``sys.modules`` slightly so that :py:mod:`econtext.core` appears in the correct location, and all classes defined in that module have their ``__module__`` attribute fixed up such that :py:mod:`cPickle` correctly serializes instance module names.
+The first step taken after bootstrap is to rearrange :py:data:`sys.modules` slightly so that :py:mod:`econtext.core` appears in the correct location, and all classes defined in that module have their ``__module__`` attribute fixed up such that :py:mod:`cPickle` correctly serializes instance module names.